jjvanzon/Circular-Language-Spec-Plans/done/2008-08-0---commands-spec-project-summary.md

 Not going deeply into parameters.
 Advanced command topics can be left out.

-One of the main issues worked out in this project would be commands being 'as free' as an object.
+One of the main issues worked out in this project might be commands being 'as free' as an object.

 ### Date & Time